 Transfer to Reserves

-In line with the RBI regulations the Bank has transferred an amountof Rs 31.45 crore to the statutory reserve during the financial year ended March 31 2020.
+In line with the RBI regulations your Bank has transferred an amountof Rs 31.45 crore to the statutory reserve during the financial year ended March 31 2022.

 Issuance of Equity Shares & Capital Adequacy Ratio

-Your Bank has not issued any equity shares with differential votingrights during the financial year under review.
+Your Bank has not issued any equity shares with differential votingrights during the FY under review.

-Your Bank's capital adequacy ratio ('CAR') calculated in linewith the RBI Circular on Capital Adequacy Framework stood at 27.43 per cent. on March 312020 well above the minimum regulatory requirements of 10.875 per cent. out of whichTier 1 Capital Ratio was 25.19 per cent. and Tier 2 Capital Ratio was 2.24 per cent.
+Your Bank's capital adequacy ratio ('CAR') calculated in linewith the RBI Circular on Capital Adequacy Framework stood at 20.10 per cent. as on March31 2022 well above the minimum regulatory requirements of 10.875 per cent. out of whichTier 1 CAR was 18.89 per cent. and Tier 2 CAR was 1.21 per cent.

-Performance and Financial Position of the Subsidiaries Asociates orJoint Venture
+Performance and Financial Position of the Subsidiaries Associates orJoint Venture

 Awards and Recognitions